As a Parish Council we receive many questions and requests, some of which arise quite frequently.

 - Planning applications relating to minerals and waste, or NYCC property (e.g. schools)

-- Street lights (Dower Park, Dower Chase, Woodlands, Carrs Meadow, Escrick Park Gardens).
+- Some street lights (Dower Park, Dower Chase, Woodlands, Carrs Meadow, Escrick Park Gardens).

 - Highways (including drainage, gritting and vegetation obstructing the roads, pavements, signs & lighting (and the grit bin at Main St/Escrick Park Gardens)).

 - Grass cutting of 'rural' grass verges within the Parish

 - Schools (except those within City of York Council area).

 - Registry office functions.

 - Trading standards.

 - Contact: See North Yorkshire County Council website

 - Councillor(s): See County Councillor Richard Musgrave